 Most of the information I have found pertaining to the Hover/Hoovers was found in the Historical Society Library in the town of Mercer, Mercer County, Pennsylvania.
 The Society gave me copies of a couple of letters about the Hovers written by a Norris C. Burdette in 1993.
 Mercer County is directly connected to Butler County at its northwest corner.
 I do not know exactly how William B. Miller came to know Catherine Ann Hover.
 Catherine Hover's mother's maiden name is Barnhart and that name pops up often in the Miller history in America.
 William's grandmother (married to Joseph Miller) was Susannah Reis/Rice.
 The Rice/Reis families were intermarried with the Barnhart/Barnhardt families in Westmorland County and I suspect therein lies the connection.
 There were Barnharts living in Hannastown (before it's destruction by British allied American Indian raids in 1782), Westmoreland Co., PA, where Millers and Barnharts lived next door to each other.
-Also, the names Rice, Hover and Barnhart are all of German extraction and these families may have traveled to the USA together from the "old country" or at least may have settled near each other because of their common Germanic bonds.
+Also, the names Rice, Hover and Barnhart are all of German extraction and these families may have traveled to the USA during the 18th and 19th century's "great migration" of persecuted German and Swiss Palatine families of "Reformed Faith" from the "old country".
+These families may have settled near each other because of their common faith and Germanic bonds.
 Hence the "Pennsylvania Dutch/Deutsch" history of our family.
-Click here to read more about the Barnhart/Barnhardt Families
+Click here to read more about the Barnhart/Barnhardt/Bernhart Families

 Descendants of John Hendricus